BLOG

 Plus more things to look for:

-• User profile changing the image and name frequently
+• User profiles change the image and name frequently

-• Email address has been changed (which can mean the author might have sold their access)
+• The email address has been changed (which can mean the author might have sold their access)

 • Log in from multiple locations at the same time might indicate the user is sharing the password